 Queer Palm winners

-The nasty-sounding Queer Palm — surely the French could have come up with a better word than "queer" — is not sponsored by the Cannes Film Festival itself; it was created by journalist Franck Finance-Madureira in 2010.
+The nasty-sounding Queer Palm — surely the French could have come up with a better word than the English-language "queer" — is not sponsored by the Cannes Film Festival itself; it was created by journalist Franck Finance-Madureira in 2010.
 This year’s Queer Palm jury was headed by Portuguese filmmaker João Pedro Rodrigues, of the erotic psychological drama O Fantasma.

 Besides Blue Is the Warmest Color, another gay-themed film bypassed by the 2013 Queer Palm jury was Steven Soderbergh’s high-profile Behind the Candelabra, starring Michael Douglas as Liberace and Matt Damon as his lover-chauffeur Scott Thorson.

 Other Queer Palm contenders were Arielle Dombasle’s Opium, with Dombasle, Niels Schneider, Julie Depardieu, and veteran Marisa Berenson; Chloé Robichaud’s Sarah Would Rather Run / Sarah préfère la course, with Sophie Desmarais; Anurag Kashyap, Djbakar Banerjee, Zoya Akhtar and Karan Johar’s omnibus Bollywood celebration Bombay Talkies; Yann Gonzales’ You and the Night / Les Rencontres d’après minuit, also featuring Niels Schneider, and in which a young couple and their transvestite maid get ready for an orgy with guests that include Eric Cantona, Alain Delon Jr., and Béatrice Dalle; and Guillaume Gallienne’s comedy Me, Myself and Mum / Les Garçons et Guillaume à table!